-An extensive survey of directly related academic literature would be valuable but is not inevitable, even for those who want to receive the maximum score.
-One should, however, approach the gathered materials with criticism.
-An academic paper or a report of a respected institution will usually be more precise and reliable than someone's statement for the media, etc. Generally, all unobvious statements that are not the result of one's own analysis should be provided with references to literature/sources.
+Using unreliable or outdated sources can undermine the credibility of your thesis.
+A comprehensive review of directly related academic literature is valuable, but is not necessary.
+One should, rather, approach the reviewed materials with criticism.
+An academic paper or a report of a respected institution will usually be more precise and reliable than someone's statement for the media, etc. Ensure that your sources are peerreviewed, reputable, and relevant to your topic.

+Generally, all unobvious statements that are not the result of one's own analysis should be provided with references to literature/sources.
 E.g. in the main text of the paper one will say "(...)
 Stanton (2010) argued this, while Andreoni et al. (2003) argued that (...)".
-In principle, do not provide titles of works referred to in the main text or in footnotes, only in the bibliography (the list of references).
+It is crucial to provide your own insights and interpretations, no just summarizing sources.
+In principle, do not provide titles of works referred to in the main text or in footnotes, but only in the bibliography.